NetDiver-OSS/NetAM/docs/admin/index.md

 ## Stack management
 ### Upgrade stack
-After you have installed the NetAM stack, you can update with two commands:
+After you have installed the NetDiver stack, you can update with two commands:

 ```shell
 docker-compose pull